WyvrnOfficial/RazerSensa_DevKit/README.md

 ### 1.1.
 Razer Synapse 3 Setup <a name="razer-synapse"></a> (Location: Drivers\Kraken)

-- Launch the Razer Synapse 3 setup from the Synapese executable (Location: Drivers\Synapse).
-Latest version can also be downloaded from this link: https://www.razer.com/synapse-3
+- Launch the Razer Synapse 3 setup from the Synapse executable (Location: Drivers\Synapse).
+The latest version can also be downloaded from this link: https://www.razer.com/synapse-3
 - Check the Chroma options during setup.
 - After the setup is finished sign in with your Razer Id or create one to get started.
 The Razer haptic devices will be automatically recognized by the Razer Synapse app.
 - If a reboot is required, restart your PC.